Tensor Rank and Complexity: Tensor Rank and Border Rank

 \section{Tensor Rank and Border Rank}

 We continue the study of the natural $G = \prGL(V_1) \times \cdots \times \prGL(V_d)$ action on $V = V_1 \otimes \cdots \otimes V_d$.
 For this, we introduce several notions of rank for tensors and illustrate in the case $\prC^2 \otimes \prC^2 \otimes \prC^2$ how one may study the $G$-orbits with these notions.
 Moreover, tensor (border) rank measures the (approximate) complexity.
 This will be beneficial in the following sections, especially when talking about the complexity of matrix multiplication.
-Besides complexity, the notions of tensor rank have many important applications, see \cite{prLandsbergBook}. \\ Considering Lemma~\ref{pr:lemSec1} b) there is a natural generalization of the concept of \emph{matrix rank}, the so-called \emph{tensor rank}.
+Besides complexity, the notions of tensor rank have many important applications, see \cite{prLandsbergBook}.